Lamborghini Urus Rental Miami Review | Price, Seats, SUV Fit

 After hundreds of Urus handoffs, the clientele falls into a few clear categories:

 The group trip organizer.
-This person called ahead, asked about seating, asked about trunk space, and booked the Urus because it solved a logistics problem.
-They are planning a bachelor party, a birthday weekend, or a girls' trip, and they needed one car that handles everything.
-They are almost always the most organized client I deal with, and they almost always re-book.
+This renter asks about seating, trunk space, delivery timing, and mileage first.
+They are planning a bachelor party, birthday weekend, or girls' trip and need one Lamborghini that handles the whole plan.

-Content creators who need the shot AND the space.
-A YouTuber or photographer booking the Urus gets a Lamborghini that can carry a camera bag, a tripod, a drone case, and a change of clothes.
-Try fitting that in a Huracan.
+Content creators who need the shot and the space.
+A creator booking the Urus gets a Lamborghini that can also carry a camera bag, tripod, drone case, and change of clothes.

 Frequently Asked Questions